 Depending on where the intrusion is, baby & explorers will be radioed one of two scenarios.
-Number 1: to be taken from the back pathway through the black gate into Small School if it safe to do so.
+Number 1: to be taken from the back pathway through the black gate into Small School.
+If it safe to do so, child and staff will make their way through the dinner room into the Walled Garden and lock themselves in the outside toilets.

-Number 2: babies will stay in their room lock doors close curtains.
-Explorers, will make their way into the main room.
+Number 2: babies will stay in their room and everybody would make their way into the baby changing room.
+Explorers, will make their way into the kitchen and changing area.
 All curtains will be closed and doors locked.

-All children and staff members within the walled garden will make their way to the boots room, toilet shed and staff room.
+All children and staff within the walled garden will make their way to the boots room, toilet shed and staff room.
 The door will be bolted from the inside.

-All children and staff members that are in the forest will be called by Manager on the radio, they will be make their way to the Global Clinic.
+Children that are in the forest will be called by Manager/Admin, these children will be make their way to the Global Clinic.

-Staff will remain as calm as possible whilst caring for the children and will follow advice from emergency services and management.
+Staff will remain as calm as possible whilst caring for the children and will follow advice from emergency services.

-This policy was adopted on Signed on behalf of the nursery Last reviewed November 2017 Nicky Mekheimar March 2022
+This policy was adopted on Signed on behalf of the nursery Date for review January 2021 Nicky Mekheimar January 2022